 - The instructor is Sue Fierston.

-- This studio arts program is a Zoom Meeting to allow for patron and instructor interaction.
+- This studio arts program is a Zoom Meeting to allow for patron and instructor interaction online.

-- View Common FAQs about our online programs presented on Zoom.
+- View Common FAQs and Policies about our Online Programs on Zoom.